Code-Institute-Submissions/deborasantos28-ms4-riss-jewels-and-designs_MarResub/README.md

   * After processing through the Shopping basket, the user will be taken through to the checkout page where it will be prompt with a form to be completed with all their personal information, along with the delivery details and finally their payment details.
   * At the bottom of the page, if the user feels like there is still something else they would like to add or delete, they can easily return to the basket area by pressing the button to Adjust Basket.
   * After all the payment details, billing information and personal details have been filled, the user can now complete the order by pressing the button at the bottom of the page.
-  * After the payment has through successfully the user will be greated with their confirmation order.
+  * After the payment has through successfully the user will be greeted with their confirmation order.

 <img src="media/confirmation-order.png" width="500">